oVirt/ovirt-site/source/documentation/admin-guide/chap-Logical_Networks.html.md

 6. Click **OK** to save the profile and close the window.

 The vNIC profile is now passthrough-capable.
 To use this profile to directly attach a virtual machine to a NIC or PCI VF, attach the logical network to the NIC and create a new vNIC on the desired virtual machine that uses the passthrough vNIC profile.
-For more information on these procedures respectively, see [Editing host network interfaces](Editing_host_network_interfaces), and [Adding a New Network Interface](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/virtual-machine-management-guide/#Adding_a_Network_Interface) in the *Virtual Machine Management Guide*.
+For more information on these procedures respectively, see "Editing host network interfaces" and "Adding a New Network Interface" in the [Virtual Machine Management Guide](/documentation/vmm-guide/Virtual_Machine_Management_Guide/).

 ### Removing a vNIC Profile